Klook.com

 DAR-Cagayan hosts ARBO Summit 2017

-The ARBO Summit is a way of promoting camaraderie among the different agrarian reform beneficiaries (ARBs) and other farmer-leaders; provide opportunities for learning from specific good practices of other successful ARBOs by meeting and talking about their experiences; share their best innovative practices; and also promote unity and cooperation among the different cooperatives and other organizations in the province.
+It is also a way of promoting camaraderie among the different agrarian reform beneficiaries (ARBs) and other farmer-leaders; provide opportunities for learning from specific good practices of other successful ARBOs by meeting and talking about their experiences; share their best innovative practices; and also promote unity and cooperation among the different cooperatives and other organizations in the province.

 Presently, there are at least two Agrarian Reform Community (ARC) Clusters in the province and two more are being organized.
 An ARC Cluster is composed to two or more ARCs organized into groups primarily to reduce poverty, and have sustained improvements in incomes and quality of life through business engagements proportionate to economies of scale, i.e., a proportionate saving in costs gained by an increased level of production.
 Hence, unity among the members and officers in the agrarian reform communities is essential value to sustain the programs that will have an impact against poverty in the countryside.

-One of the major topics discussed were on the Filipino Values affecting the relationships particularly of rural families and coop members/officers.
-On a business context, cited example of Filipino values among local entrepreneurs are the traditional relationships which usually develop into regular customer-supplier relationships.
-Suki relationships build on loyalty (repeat transactions over time) which translates to favors like reduced prices, better quality and even occasional credit privileges.
-Examples of thse are common in the small neighborhood sari-sari stores (convenience stores).
+One of the major topics discussed was on the Filipino Values affecting the relationships, particularly of rural families and coop members/officers.
+In a business context, cited examples of Filipino values among local entrepreneurs are the traditional relationships, which usually develop into regular customer-supplier relationships.
+Suki relationships build on loyalty (repeat transactions over time), which translates to favors like reduced prices, better quality, and even occasional credit privileges.
+Examples of these are common in the small neighborhood sari-sari stores (convenience stores).
 Suki relationships help build and create platforms for personal relationships that bloom into friendships between individuals.
 This is also clearly the norm among coop members patronizing the services of their cooperatives.
-Of some interests are Filipino entreprenuers who have turned their businesses into multi-billion enterprises such as Henry Sy and Lucio Tan
+Of some interest are Filipino entrepreneurs who have turned their businesses into multi-billion enterprises, such as Henry Sy and Lucio Tan

 Generally, the distinct value system of Filipinos is ingrained mainly in the personal alliance systems such as those in kinship, obligation, friendship, beliefs in God and business relationships.
 Other dominant values among the members of the ARBOs are: pakikipagkapwa-tao, family oriented, flexibility and adaptability, faith and religiosity, resiliency, hard work and industry.
-Felipe Landa Jocano, a famous Filipino sociologist said “there are no negative Filipino values, only the wrong use of values”.
-Values change from one family to another depending on how strong the family promotes them from one generation to another.
+Felipe Landa Jocano, a famous Filipino sociologist, said, “There are no negative Filipino values, only the wrong use of values”.
+Values change from one family to another depending on how strongly the family promotes them from one generation to another.

 The most common way people give up their power is by thinking they don't have any. -Alice Walker